mathesar-foundation/mathesar-wiki/meeting-notes/2023-06/2023-06-27-team-meeting.md

 ## Project approval process
 Projects for the next cycle will be discussed and approved at core team meetings during breaks.

+*We ran out of time and will continue talking on Thursday.*